Chart Color Schemes

 Employment drivers in Metford are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Metford's workforce is balanced across white and blue-collar jobs, with manufacturing and industrial sectors prominent.
-The unemployment rate was 6.1% as of June 2025, according to AreaSearch data aggregation.
+Its unemployment rate was 6.0% in an unspecified past period, according to AreaSearch data aggregation.

-In June 2025, 2,194 residents were employed, with an unemployment rate 2.5% higher than Rest of NSW's rate of 3.7%.
-Workforce participation was 61.7%, above Rest of NSW's 56.4%.
-Key industries for Metford residents were health care & social assistance, retail trade, and manufacturing.
-Manufacturing employment was particularly high at 1.6 times the regional level, while agriculture, forestry & fishing showed lower representation at 1.1% compared to the regional average of 5.3%.
+As of September 2025, Metford had 2,181 employed residents, with an unemployment rate of 2.2% higher than Rest of NSW's 3.8%.
+Workforce participation was 61.7%, compared to Rest of NSW's 56.4%.
+Key industries were health care & social assistance, retail trade, and manufacturing.
+Manufacturing employment share was 1.6 times the regional level.

 Frequently Asked Questions - Employment